rust-adventure/wgpu-for-bevy/src/bin/triangle.md

 The overall flow is

 1. `EventLoop` finishes an iteration
-2. The `ControlFlow` setting defines what the desired behavior is after the `Event::AboutToWait` event occurs.
+2. The `ControlFlow` setting defines what the desired behavior for the `EventLoop` is after the `Event::AboutToWait` event occurs.
 3. The `Event::AboutToWait` event causes `about_to_wait` to be called.
 4. We `request_redraw`, which creates a `WindowEvent::RedrawRequested` event for the next loop iteration to process.
 5. _because_ we've requested a redraw, the `window_event` handler above will fire, and we will get the opportunity to draw to the screen.